Hybrid project management

 2. Tradition and culture: Another major challenge is resistance and skepticism from employees who are used to a particular project management method or are skeptical of change.
 This can create resistance and make the implementation of hybrid project management difficult.
 It is important to deal with this resistance through effective communication, training and the involvement of employees in the process.

-3. Lack of knowledge and skillsAnother challenge is a lack of knowledge and skills on the part of the project managers and the project team.
-The implementation of hybrid project management requires a deep knowledge of different methods and the ability to navigate between them.
-If the project managers and the team do not have the necessary knowledge and training, it can be difficult to implement hybrid project management effectively.
+3. Lack of knowledge and skills: A typical challenge is a lack of knowledge and skills among project managers and the project team.
+Implementing hybrid project management requires a thorough knowledge of different methods and the ability to navigate between them.
+If project managers and the team do not have the necessary knowledge and training, it can be difficult to implement hybrid project management effectively.

 Perspective: The Future of Hybrid Project Management